Search

 Fine bulgur soaking and coarse bulgur steaming for cooking.

-Fluff and Season: Fluff with a fork, then mix in olive oil, lemon juice, salt, and parsley.
+Fluff and Season: Remove the plastic wrap and fluff the bulgur with a fork.
+Then stir in olive oil, lemon juice, salt, and chopped parsley (if using).

 Fully cooked fine and coarse bulgur wheat topped with parsley and served with gold spoons, styled with blue linen, lemons, parsley, and salt.